Ethiopian Sport Federation in North America (ESFNA) improving website experience through a redesign.

 How might the Ethiopian community in North America achieve access to ESFNA event information so that they can engage in the community and create transparency in the decision-making process of ESFNA ?

 ESFNA's website is an essential part of the organization where interactions with attendees and vendors take place.
 Most attendees coming from different parts of the U.S. and the world, an emphasis is put on the website to communicate information as effectively as possible.
-Yet it is hypnotized through many events that the website usability and poor content management are stirring those interactions, which leaves participants frustrated and dissatisfied.
+Yet it is put forward through many events that the website usability and poor content management are stirring those interactions, which leaves participants frustrated and dissatisfied.
 Thus, my biggest challenge was finding out how ESFNA can add value to the community while being transparent in the decision-making process.

 My role involved both user research and visual design.
 Due to the event being hosted once a year, conducting user research at the event was challenging.
 It limited the research execution to be effective on the first run.
 However, the information acquired from the first research wasn’t sufficient thus it resulted in the research to be ongoing for two events (once a year totaling two years).